Free energies and fluctuations for the Unitary Brownian Motion: Introduction

-\textbf{Free energies of matricial models:} In many random matricial models, asymptotics of $\esp[e^{N\Tr(V)}],$ where $V$ is a fixed non-commutative polynomial in a sequence of random matrices of size $N$, have been extensively studied and have several applications ranging from theorical physics, through enumerative combinatorics, free probability and representation theory.
-A case of study is the Harisch-Chandra-Itzykon-Zuber integral (\cite{HC, ZZ})
+\textbf{Free energies of matrix models:} In many random matrix models, the asymptotic behavior of $\esp[e^{N\Tr(V)}],$ where $V$ is a fixed non-commutative polynomial in a sequence of random matrices of size $N$, have been extensively studied and have several applications ranging from theoretical physics, through enumerative combinatorics, free probability and representation theory.
+A case of study is the HCIZ integral (\cite{HC,ZZ,CollinsGuionnetSegala,GGNHur})

-where $A$ and $B$ are two deterministic hermitian matrices and $U$ is a random unitary matrix, distributed according to the Haar measure.
-When the non-commutative polynomial plays the role of the potential of a Gibbs measure, the normalized logarithm of Laplace tranforms is called the free energy and have been studied in several places, for example in \cite{NovakGuionnet, CollinsGuionnetSegala, BorotGuionnet}.
+where $A$ and $B$ are two deterministic Hermitian matrices and $U$ is a random unitary matrix, distributed according to the Haar measure.
+When the non-commutative polynomial plays the role of the potential of a Gibbs measure, the normalized logarithm of Laplace transforms is called the free energy and have been studied in several places, for example in \cite{NovakGuionnet,CollinsGuionnetSegala,BorotGuionnet}.
 In the pioneering work \cite{BIPZ}, formal expansions have been proposed for several physical models.
-In \cite{Collins, HOPS}, technics have been developed to study formal expansions for model of random matrices with properties of invariance by conjugation.
-We shall give here a converging expansion for the following model.
+In \cite{Collins,HOPS}, technics have been developed to study formal expansions for model of random matrices with properties of invariance by conjugation.
+Though, there are yet few results about the radius of convergence of these power series in the complex plane.
+See \cite{Collins,CollinsGuionnetSegala} as well as \cite{GGN}, for a conjecture addressing this question for the Harisch-Chandra-Itzykson-Zuber integrals.
+We have managed here to give a converging expansion for the following model.